microsoft/fhir-loader/scripts/Readme.md

  - User must have FHIR Server (OSS)/Azure API for FHIR/Azure Healthcare APIs FHIR Service already deployed and set up with FHIR-Proxy.
  - User must have rights to deploy resources at the Azure Subscription scope (i.e., Contributor role or above).

-__Note__
+__Note:__
 FHIR Service and FHIR-Proxy use a Key Vault for securing Service Client credentials.
 Because the ```deployFhirBulk.bash``` script scans the Key Vault for FHIR Service and FHIR-Proxy values, only one Key Vault should be used in your Resource Group.
 If multiple Key Vaults have been deployed in your Resource Group, please use the [backup and restore](https://docs.microsoft.com/en-us/azure/key-vault/general/backup?tabs=azure-cli) option to copy values to one Key Vault.

-__Note__
+__Note:__
-The FHIR-Bulk Loader & Export scripts are designed for and tested from the Azure Cloud Shell - Bash Shell environment.
+The FHIR-Bulk Loader & Export scripts are designed and tested for the [Azure Cloud Shell - Bash Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/features#:~:text=Azure%20Cloud%20Shell%20is%20a,and%20maintaining%20a%20machine%20yourself.) environment.

 ### Naming & Tagging